SystemsApproach/security/systems.rst

 Layer Security, its adoption for authentication of end-users has generally proven challenging.
-PGP was an early effort to allow end-users to authenticate themselves with public key cryptography, but if you need to authenticate yourself to, say, your bank, it's overwhelmingly the case today that you will use some combination of user name (maybe an account number or an email address) and a password.
-Perhaps another factor, such as a one-time code sent to your phone, will also be used.
-Encryption (using TLS) prevents your password from being seen by eavesdroppers when it is sent to the bank's site, but currently there is little deployment of public key cryptography for the authentication of users.
+PGP was an early effort to allow end-users to authenticate themselves with public key cryptography, but its deployment remains limited.
+If you need to authenticate yourself to, say, your bank, it's overwhelmingly the case today that you will use some combination of user name (maybe an account number or an email address) and a password.
+Perhaps another factor, such as a one-time code generated locally by an app (referred to as a timed one-time password or TOTP) or a code sent over the cellular network to your phone, will also be used.
+Encryption (using TLS) prevents your password (and one-time code) from being seen by eavesdroppers when it is sent to the bank's site, but there are plenty of weaknesses to this form of authentication as we discuss below.
+Public key cryptography would generally be a better solution for the authentication of users but its deployment has been sparse historically.
 SSH, as noted in a previous section, supports the use of public keys for user authentication, but it's hardly in mainstream use by consumers on the Internet.